-Many older pets, or those with long term illness, can suffer from high blood pressure and require medication and monitoring.
+Many older pets, or those with long-term illnesses, can suffer from high blood pressure and require medication and monitoring.
 Our qualified nurses can provide a regular monitoring service for older pets and those on medication.
 Please refer to our senior pet clinic for details.

 Qualified nurses may take blood samples if recommended by a vet.
 We recommend regular blood samples for all older animals and those on certain medications.

 Palliative care is becoming more important in our patients.
 As our pets live longer and we diagnose illnesses earlier, there are some cases where we cannot cure but we can make your pet live more comfortably for the time they have.
 Our nursing team understands and will help you deal with this difficult time.